jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (hc) an amount calculated in accordance with section 21HC in relation to a supply acquired in the taxable period by a unit title body corporate of which the registered person is a member; and
   (hd) the amount given by section 20H in relation to the supply during the taxable period of certain financial services:
-  (i) any amount calculated in accordance with section 26; and provided that a registered person who is entitled to deduct an amount from the output tax attributable to a taxable period may deduct that amount from the output tax attributable to a later taxable period if the amount has not previously been deducted from the output tax of the registered person and—
+  (i) any amount calculated in accordance with section 26; and (ib) in the case of a registered person who receives a resale royalty during the taxable period for the resale of an original visual artwork under section 18 of the Resale Right for Visual Artists Act 2023, the tax fraction of the amount of the resale royalty retained by the collection agency under section 20 of that Act; and provided that a registered person who is entitled to deduct an amount from the output tax attributable to a taxable period may deduct that amount from the output tax attributable to a later taxable period if the amount has not previously been deducted from the output tax of the registered person and—
     (a) the later tax period begins on or before the date that is the second anniversary of the earlier of the following:
       (i) the date on which the registered person makes the payment for the taxable supply to which the deduction relates: